BurcinSayin/ButterflyValley/Ritual/Temporal_Jump.md

 5. **Sympathetic Temporal Bonding:** Travelers develop a temporal resonance with each other during the ritual.
 This creates a form of temporal tether between all participants.
 When a majority of the bonded travelers moves between timelines (either returning to the present or remaining in the past), their temporal resonance pulls the minority with them.
 This sympathetic bond ensures the group remains temporally unified.

-These temporal effects were extensively documented by the ritual's creators through careful observation and experimentation.
+These temporal effects were extensively documented by Butterfly Valley's chronomancers through careful observation and experimentation across generations of temporal operations.
 Understanding and accounting for these phenomena is crucial for successful temporal operations.